razvanbrb/state-project-quiz-js/development-strategy.md

 ---

-## 3. generate quiz:
+## 3. Generate Quiz:

 **As a user I don't care about the source code of a program such as functions, arrays, objects, ...
 But I want to see the questions, answers,...result**

 __Assigned to Sayed__

-Created on a branch 'generateQuiz-function'
+Created on a branch called 'generateQuiz-function'

 What I did in this branch are: